 As a small business owner, separating personal credit and business credit is also important.
 Think of your business credit as a wall dividing your business decisions from your personal credit history.
 Rather than being linked to your name and Social Security number, business credit is linked to your business entity and separate tax ID number.

 This separation can remove potential funding obstacles that could prevent your business from growing.
 Likewise, it limits your personal liability while running a company—in the event your business went under, your personal credit would be protected.

 Major business credit bureaus include Dun & Bradstreet, Experian, and Equifax.
 Each agency uses slightly different indicators and methods to calculate a score.

 Small businesses should also be aware of FICO’s Small Business Scoring Service (SBSS), which ranks businesses on the likelihood of making on-time payments.
 SBSS scores are used for term loans, lines of credit, and commercial loans up to $350,000 from the SBA.
 Scores range from 0 to 300, the higher the score the better.
 To pass the SBA’s pre-screen process you need a minimum score of 140.

 If you’ve incorporated your business, applied for a loan, or leased office space, you likely have a business credit profile.
 You can look for your business through any one of the credit agencies, or through Nav, where you can view summary reports for free or subscribe for full credit reports.

-While full business credit reports aren’t free, checking your report about twice a year is recommended to look for errors, or missing financial data.
-Reviewing your report can help protect your business against identify theft and can be useful to compare yourself with borrower if you’re planning to apply for a loan.
+While full business credit reports aren’t free, checking your report about twice a year is recommended to look for errors or missing financial data.
+Reviewing your report can help protect your business against identity theft and can be useful to compare yourself with the borrower if you’re planning to apply for a loan.
 If you do see mistakes or missing information, you can report these errors with evidence about the inaccuracy.

 Disclaimer: Content on the MBO Partners blog does not constitute legal or financial advice.